questions

 • indications

-• assist with preoperative or postoperative planning when a poor clinical response to antibiotics or surgical drainage experienced
+• can assist with decision making when a poor clinical response to antibiotics or surgical drainage considered

 • views